Deltares/D-EcoImpact/docs/Installation.md

 # Installation
 D-EcoImpact is a command line operated model.
 To use D-EcoImpact (currently) an installation of Python and the used libraries is required.
-This is best achieved by installing D-EcoImpact in an virtual environment.
+This is best achieved by installing D-EcoImpact in a virtual environment.

 ## Anaconda, miniConda or Visual Studio Code